 To make sure you don't go down that lane, here are a few things to keep in mind so that you don’t use the NPS hurtfully.

-1- NPS a miracle metric
+1- Net Promoter Score a miracle metric

 Because the NPS metric is simple and effective, a lot of companies rely on it too much to solve their customer loyalty issues.

 The reality is, the NPS is only one question, and while it can be helpful, it can’t tell you everything about a customer’s experience.

 Don’t let your NPS survey replace more thorough customer feedback surveys, that allow you to dive into details about a customer’s specific transaction or specific experience with a product.

 2- The Net Promoter Score remains vague and requires follow-up